nus-cs2113-AY1920S2/tp/docs/team/yuxianglim.md

     * There might be further enhancement such as showing the % gain or loss in weight of the user.

+2. Created/ updated set-weight and update-weight(removed) to allow user to store their weight in an Arraylist that is tied to their profile.

+3. Added(Not yet done) Calculate BMI function of the user and comparing it to the BMI database to check if user is in healthy or unhealthy range.

+4. Added delete weight functions to enable user to delete the stored weight based on the index of the weight stored.

+5. Added help functions to enable user to check for help while using the program.
+    * There was some slight hiccup in the process as gradle test allows for only 120 character per line.
+However i wished to implement a full table with sample inputs for user as it is more intuitive when using the program.
+    * Also added the help table to show at the launch of the program as this will be more user-friendly to all users as they do not have to refer to the user guide that often.
     * Below is the original table which contains the sample input for user

     No. | Functions: | Descriptions: | Example: